jotne-rc/EDMtruePLM/README.md

 It includes Python code examples and an HTML document that demonstrates the implementation of these methods, accompanied by screenshots of the EDMtruePLM web interface.

 Contents:
-* Python Examples: Explore various CRUD operations on projects using Python code.
+* Python Examples: Explores various CRUD operations on the EMDtruePLM project.
-* HTML Documentation: Detailed implementation examples with embedded Python code and visuals from the EDMtruePLM web interface.
+* HTML Documentation: Detailed implementation examples with embedded Python code and screenshots from the EDMtruePLM web interface.
 Getting Started:

 Requirements:
 * Running EDMtruePLM application
 * A valid user login information

-Clone this repository: git clone https://github.com/yourusername/repo-name.git Navigate to the relevant branch for corresponding EDMtruePLM version.
+Clone this repository:
+Navigate to the relevant branch for corresponding EDMtruePLM installed version.
 Follow along with the provided Python examples and HTML documentation to integrate the EDMtruePLM REST API into your projects.

-Usage:
-* Python Examples: Run the Python scripts to execute CRUD operations.
-* HTML Documentation: Open the HTML document in a web browser for detailed implementation steps and visual references.